-Toyako's biggest achievement would come on its centrepiece subject of climate change.
-Here the G8 and their major outreach partners would together agree on the central architecture of a climate control regime to replace the fundamentally flawed and failed

-Kyoto approach of old.
-The Toyako leaders will agree that they all must and will control their carbon.
-They would endorse the sectoral bottom-up approach that will enable everyone to contribute to carbon control right away, and improve their performance as knowledge, technology and competitive pressures expand.
-They would also accept the relevance of carbon sinks, starting with avoided deforestation that will allow the great biodiversity and forestry powers of Brazil, Indonesia, the United States, Canada and Russia to make an enhanced contribution that finally counts.
-Together these new principles of "all in," "bottom up" and "sinks count" would form the foundation of a "beyond Kyoto" regime that promises to cope effectively with the urgent, even existential problem the global community now confronts.
+On the summit's eve, Toyako's biggest achievement was likely on its centrepiece subject of climate change.
+Here the G8 and their major outreach partners would liekly agree on the central architecture of a climate control regime to replace the fundamentally flawed and failed Kyoto approach of old.
+The Toyako leaders could agree that they all must and would control their carbon.
+They would endorse the sectoral bottom-up approach that would enable everyone to contribute to carbon control right away, and improve their performance as knowledge, technology and competitive pressures expanded.
+They would also accept the relevance of carbon sinks, starting with avoided deforestation that would allow the great biodiversity and forestry powers of Brazil, Indonesia, the United States, Canada and Russia to make an enhanced contribution that finally would be counted.
+Together these new principles of "all in," "bottom up" and "sinks count" would form the foundation of a "beyond Kyoto" regime that promised to cope effectively with the urgent, even existential problem the global community confronted from uncontrolled climate change.